TWarczak/data_warz/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
 bio: Doubling down with R for a career in data science.
-Relocating to Seattle, New York, or other major US city.

 # Interests to show in About widget
 interests: